 Facebook – Who can forget the Egyptian dad who named his firstborn girl Facebook in a tribute to the social media site’s role in his country’s political revolution?
 Good thing FB was not a short fad.

-The list can keep going on and on.
+The list of funny Asian names can keep going on and on.
 However, I do have limited friends and I’ve made fun of most of them here already!

 In the Austin Powers movie “Goldmember” it’s all about the scene when Austin Powers meets nubile Asian twin girls named, “Fook Yu” and “Fook Mi,” and delightfully banter about their names — names which take on new meaning when translated into English.